Work Experience and References

 The Certification Board may consider applications with only two professional references, providing that the applicant has given an explanation for this situation.

-CTTAM will mail Professional Reference Questionnaires to the three references.
-All three completed professional reference questionnaires must be returned before the Certification Board will review the application.
-It is the obligation of the applicant to follow-up with their references to ensure that the completed questionnaires are returned to CTTAM.
+All three on-line professional reference submissions must be completed before the Certification Board will review the application.
+It is the obligation of the applicant to follow-up with their references to ensure that they are completed.
 All information is strictly confidential between the reference and the Association.

-Applicants who do not have the required work experience, such as recent graduates or newcomers to Canada without Canadian technical work experience, do not provide professional references.
+Applicants who do not have the required work experience, such as recent graduates or newcomers to Canada without Canadian technical work experience, are not required to provide professional references.

-All applicants, except for recent graduates of technology programs, must complete Part B - Work History.
-Immigrants would include foreign work experience.
+All applicants, except for recent graduates of technology programs, are required to include their relevant work history.
+Immigrants are required to include foreign work experience.

 The work history should follow the format of a chronological listing of all current and past technical work experience and should include for each employment position: